yellow1cucumber/SharpUtilsPack/CONTRIBUTING.md

-# Contributing to SharpUtils.Results
+# Contributing to YellowCucumber.Results

-First off, thank you for considering contributing to SharpUtils.Results!
+First off, thank you for considering contributing to YellowCucumber.Results!
 It's people like you that make this library better for everyone.

 ## How Can I Contribute?